 Implicit racism is different.

 The implicit racist does not consciously decide to be so.
-His racist feeling is akin to a psychological addiction for instance, or a phobia.
+His racist feeling is akin to a psychological addiction or phobia.
 There might be a genetic factor involved.
-An implicit racist can feel an anxiety or some other unwanted feeling without conscious control over it.
-This may be a full-blown racist feeling, or it may be an un-wellness, a not feeling at ease or an ambivalence in particular circumstances.
+An implicit racist can feel anxiety or some other unwanted sense without conscious control over it.
+This may be a full-blown racist feeling, or it may be an un-wellness, a not feeling at ease, or an ambivalence in particular circumstances.
 This is unwelcome, but not something to be ashamed of.
-An implicit racist is in no case morally inferior.
-Sometimes people privately feel this as a kind of hidden racism and are ashamed, but they need not be.
-They should however take the responsibility to look for good coaching at the non-conscious level.
+An implicit racist is not morally inferior.
+Some people privately feel this as a kind of hidden racism and are embarrassed, but they need not be.
+They should, however, take the responsibility to look for good coaching at the non-conscious level.

 Shallow and deep racism are different conditions and need very different treatments.

-Both can of course be present in the same person.
-Even so, that person is in need not of one kind of ‘treatment’ but of both.
+Both can, of course, be present in the same person.
+Even so, that person is in need not of one kind of treatment but both.

-Conclusion: if you feel a ‘racist’ inclination and you cannot help it, you shouldn’t feel guilty.
+If you feel a racist inclination and you cannot help it, you shouldn’t feel guilty.
 If it does bother you or others, then you should get help.